Algorithm-hardware co-design of neuromorphic networks with dual memory pathways: Results

 \subsection{Context-dependent temporal demands reveal design trade-offs}

 We next examined how frequently the auxiliary memory must be updated within the dual pathway architecture.
 To do this, we imposed temporal sparsity by updating the membrane potential over fixed numbers of steps.
 We found that sequence-vision tasks (S-MNIST, PS-MNIST) were largely unaffected even at a skip length (dilation) of 10, whereas auditory tasks (SHD, SSC) degraded much sooner.
-Regular dense inputs therefore tolerate coarse updates, while irregular spike streams require tighter coupling (\textbf{Figure \ref{fig:2_a}a}) which, foreshadowing our later results, is favorable for hardware since less frequent updates lower the switching activity and memory traffic with little loss on long-horizon vision benchmarks.
+Regular dense inputs therefore tolerate coarse updates, while irregular spike streams require tighter coupling (\textbf{Figure \ref{fig:2_a}a}) which, foreshadowing our later results, is favorable for hardware since less frequent updates lower the switching activity and memory traffic with little loss on long-horizon vision benchmarks. {To make this trend explicit, \textbf{Extended Data Figure} \ref{maxstate} summarises, for each memory-state size, the {competitive} configurations, showing that strong performance tends to favor relatively short buffers.}

-Recent spiking state-space architectures have attempted to remove the feedforward drive (fast pathway) entirely, compensating through residual connections and additional mapping layers.
+Recent spiking state-space architectures have attempted to remove the feedforward drive (fast pathway) entirely, compensating through residual connections and additional mapping layers ({see \textbf{ Extended Data Figure \ref{sup3_figure}}}).
 Although this approach is also effective, it substantially increases model complexity - often by up to 3$\times$ in parameters - and imposes additional residual computations that raise hardware cost~\citep{10448152, liulmuformer, stan2024learning,11250792}.
-In contrast, removing the feedforward pathway in our model caused accuracy to drop to chance across all datasets, irrespective of memory size.
-This indicates that the slow memory state alone cannot sustain task performance.
+In contrast, removing the feedforward pathway in our model caused accuracy to drop to chance across all datasets, irrespective of memory size. { \textbf{Extended Data Table}~\ref{xxx} further reports the accuracy and parameter counts of these model variants, highlighting the improved accuracy-efficiency balance achieved by DMP relative to both the vanilla state-space model and its spiking counterpart.} This indicates that the slow memory state alone cannot sustain task performance.
 Instead, the explicit temporal state serves as a lightweight contextual modulator that reinforces stimulus-driven spiking rather than acting as a standalone recurrent mechanism.
 Consistent with this, model capacity on the SHD dataset improved with larger hidden width and memory dimension until task-relevant timescales were captured, beyond which gains saturated (\textbf{Figure~\ref{fig:2_a}b}).
 These results suggest that neuron count, memory size and temporal horizon should be co-tuned to achieve balanced temporal modelling without excessive computational or hardware overhead.